Ocean Inspiration

 Information Booths

 Invite local conservation organizations to run an information booth or organize your own volunteer booth with awareness and action materials.
-Provide information about ways participants can get involved in conservation in your area and how they can take individual action for the ocean.
+Provide information about ways participants can get involved in conservation in your area and how they can support the global efforts catalyzing action for our ocean and climate.
 Hand out sustainable seafood guides and cards from Monterey Bay Aquarium’s Seafood Watch and their International Resources with ways to take action for sustainable fisheries around the world.

 Prizes and Raffles